rmarti55/FigmaMCP/MASTER_PROTOCOL.md

 By following this process, we ensure our work is always high-quality, scalable, and built on a solid foundation.

 ---

+### **Definition of Done: The Final Steps**

+A task is not complete until the following steps have been executed and verified:

+1.  **Commit Changes:** All code and documentation changes must be committed with a clear, descriptive commit message that follows our established format.
+2.  **Push to Remote:** The commit(s) must be pushed to the `main` branch on the remote GitHub repository.
+3.  **Verify Deployment:** The push will trigger a Vercel deployment.
+I must monitor the deployment and confirm that it completes successfully.
+4.  **Final Confirmation:** I will only consider the task complete after I have confirmed the successful Vercel deployment with you.

+This checklist is mandatory and final.
+There are no exceptions.

+---
 ---

 # **FROM: instructions.md**